msi-ris/Tutorials/rnaseq_cmd.md

         - Setup instructions [here](https://www.msi.umn.edu/support/faq/how-do-i-configure-putty-connect-msi-unix-systems).
     - For Mac, use Terminal, which is built-in.
         - Go to Applications>Utilities>Terminal.app
+    - For Linux workstations in the MSI computer lab, go to Applications>System Tools>Terminal
-    - For Linux, you should know how to get to your terminal emulator already.
+        - For personal Linux workstations, please refer to your distribution/desktop notes
 - File transfer client
     - We recommend FileZilla (<https://filezilla-project.org/>) because it is reasonably powerful and easy to use.